 Due to popular demand, a further print run of Frederick Parker's diary 'Evacuated to Fakenham' has been produced.

 Copies are available locally from Sweets n' Things, 15 - 16 Market Place, Fakenham.
-Price £3.50. or by popping along to one of our archive meetings which takes place in the Trinity Room at Fakenham Parish Church on the last Monday of each month 2pm - 4pm.
+Price £4.50. or by popping along to one of our archive meetings which takes place in the Trinity Room at Fakenham Parish Church on the last Tuesday of each month 2pm - 4pm. except December.

 If you prefer, we can send copies by post.
 Just print and complete the order form opposite and send it with your remittance to the address provided on the form.